rust-lang/book/nostarch/chapter04.md

 shallow copy, it’s known as a *move*.
 In this example, we would say that `s1` was *moved* into `s2`.
 So, what actually happens is shown in Figure 4-4.

-Representation in memory after `s1` has been invalidated
+Figure 4-4: Representation in memory after `s1` has been invalidated

 That solves our problem!
 With only `s2` valid, when it goes out of scope it alone will free the memory, and we’re done.